 Long-term Care Quality

-We were surprised to find that this nursing home also excelled in the category of nursing.
-We gave it an D for that category, which is one of our highest grades.
-Our nursing score is largely based on the nursing home's nurse staffing.
-This place averaged just 0.3 hours of nursing care per resident on a daily basis.
+Moving on to our next category, this facility really did not perform well in this category either.
+Due to a rock bottom grade of F in nursing, this is about as as uninspiring as it gets.
+Our nursing rating consists of several subcategories, most of which are associated with nursing hours.
+This place averaged only 0.3 hours of nursing care per patient per day.
 This is well below average.
-Finally, we also looked at some nursing quality measures in computing our nursing grades.
-This place performed well in terms of minimizing its residents' pressure ulcers and major falls.
-We consider these statistics to be measures of the quality of nursing care.
+Finally, we also assessed some nursing quality measures in computing our nursing grades.
+This nursing home fared well in the area of avoiding pressure ulcers and major falls.
+Many consider these areas to be reliable measures of the quality of nursing care.

 Rating Over Time